iarsystems/bx-docker/README.md

 ## Disclaimer
-The information in this repository is subject to change without notice and does not represent a commitment on any part of IAR Systems.
-While the information contained herein is assumed to be accurate, IAR Systems assumes no responsibility for any errors or omissions.
+The information in this repository is subject to change without notice and does not represent a commitment on any part of IAR.
+While the information contained herein is assumed to be accurate, IAR assumes no responsibility for any errors or omissions.

 ## Pre-requisites